tander29/es6-katas/README.md

 You may have noticed that we asked you to fork this repository rather than clone it.
 That's so that you can save your work and push it to GitHub.
 That also, however, means that getting updated katas isn't as straight forward.

+You'll need to add the original KenzieAcademy/es6-katas repository as a remote and pull from _that_ to get updates.
 You can add a new origin as follows:
 ```bash
 git remote add kenzie git@github.com:KenzieAcademy/es6-katas.git
 ```

+Before updating, make sure you have a clean working directory (You've committed first).
 Then pull in updates as follows:
 ```bash
 git pull kenzie master
 ```